hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 them (anyone else!) you find the following items.
 Roll for every item separately (apart from the gold coins and daggers) to see if you find it.
-For example, on a roll of 4+ you will find the suits of light armor.
+For example, on a roll of 4+ you will find the suits of light armour.
 Item D6 Result Needed

 3D6x5 GC Auto

-D3 Suits of light armor 4+
+D3 Suits of light armour 4+

-Suit of heavy armor 5+
+Suit of heavy armour 5+

 D6 Daggers Auto